leibrbs7/async-exercise-2/README.md

+# async-exercise-2
-# async-exercise-2Create a new project in your own github page, name it async-exercise-2
+Create a new project in your own github page, name it async-exercise-2

 Spec:
 We need to create an asynchronous function that accepts a numeric parameter from 0 to 50000.